steveoni/steveoni.github.io/_drafts/2024-04-14-postgres-redis-extension-in-rust.md

 } Query;
 ```

-The `rtable` fields contain list to table, from here we can detect if the table we specify in our config is present in the query.
+The `rtable` fields contains list of tables, from here we can detect if the table we specify in our config is present in the query.

-The `jointree` contains the data structure neede to generate our key from the Where clauses.
-The following image depict the structure of the query tree
+The `jointree` contains the data structure needed to generate our key from the Where clauses.
+The following image depicts the structure of the query tree

 ![](https://www.interdb.jp/pg/pgsql03/fig-3-03.png)

 source: [The internal of postgres](https://www.interdb.jp/pg/pgsql03/01.html)

-Focusing on the `* jointree` it contains `FromExpr` node and this contains `quals` node which have `Opexpr` node and then our main aim will be to fetch the `VarExpr` which will be the column name and then we fetch the `CONST` which is our key.
+Focusing on the `* jointree` contains `FromExpr` node and this contains `quals` node which has `Opexpr` node and then our main aim will be to fetch the `VarExpr` which will be the column name and then we fetch the `CONST` which is our key.

-Ok, back to code; First we need to actually check if this query staatment contains our table, create a file `src/utils.rs`. we will create a function that takes in `rtable` and then `table_name` we are looking for
+Ok, back to code; First we need to check if this query statement contains our table, and create a file `src/utils.rs`. we will create a function that takes in `rtable` and then `table_name` we are looking for

 ```rs
 pub fn is_contain_table(table_lists: *mut List, expected_table_name: &str) -> bool {